lyle-univ/cos301-team-lime/README.md

 6. Feature freeze will commence on Feb23 12PM.
 The bulk of work should be done before then, only fixes to typesetting, formatting and other touchups will be done after this time.
 Complete freeze will commence 2 hours before the deadline, this means that all issues should be resolved and closed before then.
 This is to prevent last minute changes having unintended consequences.

-**Please note:** zaiteki is Lyle Nel.
-There is a bug in github when the git config is not run on a fresh directory it shows the wrong user.
+**Please note:** zaiteki as well as lyle-univ is Lyle Nel.
+There is a bug in github when the git config is not run on a fresh directory it shows the wrong user based on the configured email address.